shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 ## Code Review

 All contributions go through a code review process to ensure the quality and maintainability of the codebase.
 During the review, maintainers may provide feedback or request changes to your code.
 Please be responsive to the feedback and make the necessary updates.
 There may be multiple rounds of review before your changes are approved.

+Once your PR is approved by at least 4 maintainers, it is ready to be merged.
+When a maintainer

 ## Code of Conduct